11 Things You Must Know About Google’s 200 Ranking Factors

-You may hear two credible people stating two seemingly (or actually) contradictory things who are able to back their opinion with success stories or data.
+Something that didn’t impact search rankings yesterday might be a significant ranking factor today.

-Very little is set in stone.
+The opposite is also true.
+Ranking factors are not set in stone.

+On top of that, the amount of misinformation you have to sift through makes it difficult to know what to believe.

+You’ll often run into articles where the writer backs up their ranking factor claims with opinion or anecdotal evidence.

+And in this article, we’re going to take another approach, going right to the source – Google.

-In this article, we will explore some of the known and confirmed facts of Google’s 200 ranking factors, and what this tells us about search and our efforts.
+We’ll explore the major ranking factors Google has confirmed, and explain what they mean for search and our SEO efforts.

-Before we dive in let’s begin with what I believe is the biggest myth.
+Before we get to that, I have to address what I believe is the biggest myth about ranking factors.

 Myth: Google Has 200 Ranking Factors

-OK, I can’t really prove without a doubt that there aren’t actually 200 ranking factors but let’s just consider one thing, an article.
+OK, I can’t really prove without a doubt that there aren’t actually 200 ranking factors but let’s just consider one thing.

-This article in fact, by Brian Dean written for Search Engine Journal way back in May 2013.

-The article is actually an infographic that claims to contain all of Google’s 200 ranking factors.
+The “200” figure seems to have originated around 2009, when Google’s Matt Cutts mentioned there were “over 200 variables” in the Google algorithm.

-Remember, this was written more than five years ago.
+Remember, this was over a decade ago.
 That’s before:

 - The HTTPS boost.